-The objective of this audit was to ensure that petty cash processes for various departments follow Petty Cash policies and ensure disbursements and replenishment transactions are approved and properly accounted for.
-The scope was limited to reviewing the controls over the selected departments' petty cash funds.
+The objective of the audit was to confirm proper tracking, use and accounting of cash held by County departments.
+The scope was limited to the controls performed by the Departments' petty cash custodians to secure and account for the funds..
 The review did not include a complete evaluation of internal controls, but instead, relied on substantive testing to support conclusions.
 This lack of a complete review did not affect achievement of the audit objective.
 The audit approach focused on testing the key controls that address management's objectives.
 Our audit procedures included interviewing personnel, observation and testing as described in the table below.